-River Pool is CLOSED for the 2013 season!
+River Pool will open in early July for the 2014 season!

 Over 1,300 people enjoyed the pool this past summer.
 Thank you!

 Since the river pool opened to the public in 2007, over 5000 people have enjoyed wading, playing, and cooling off in the Hudson River—and on June 30th, the pool opened for the 2012 summer season.

 During the summer months, the pool is open Tuesday through Sunday - Noon to 6pm.

 The pool is free and open to the public.

 The design of the partially submerged pool is environmentally sensitive and makes for a safe wading area that protects bathers from boaters and currents.
 With a permeable floor and sides that work as a below-water fence, the twenty-foot diameter wading pool allows river water to flow through it.
 The entire structure is supported by floating fiberglass seats in rainbow colors.

 River Pool is a non-profit volunteer organization.
 To help with this project Please Join Us!

 Much of the Hudson River is clean enough to swim in and we are working to keep it that way.
 Learn more about River Pool in this article from Metropolis magazine written by Aki Busch.